shichaoji/raw_DS_algorithms/README.rst

-build data science models for learning
+build data science models from scratch for learning purposes